Azure/azure-sdk/docs/cpp/design.md

 {% include requirement/MUST id="cpp-error-recov-document" %} document all recoverable errors each function generates.

-#### A Note on Out Of Memory

-We all want to be able to handle low memory situations gracefully and effectively, and C is "helpful" in that most memory allocation functions return an error or null pointer if they fail, including in the case of "out of memory".
-If you need to allocate memory of a dynamic (user specified) size, or of an extremely large size, then failures of that allocation should always be treated as a recoverable error.
-However, for small, compile-time constant sized allocations the decision of weather to treat a failure as an "Act of God" or a "Recoverable error" is more subtle and should be decided when you start a new library (with Architectural Review Board consultation).

-On some platforms, mainly those that overcommit, it's extremely hard to handle OOM gracefully.
-Additionally, if you are "almost" out of memory and attempt to grow the stack - by calling functions, for example - then the system _MIGHT NOT TELL YOU_ and your program's state will be corrupted.
-To recover from out of memory errors the program must have bounded stack size and must set the stack size to that bound at the start of the program.
-Additionally, the library must not allocate on the OOM error handling path.

-## Long running operations

-> TODO: Implement general guidelines for LRO

 ## Support for non-HTTP protocols

 > TODO: Implement gneral guidelines for non-HTTP protocols